Tuesday 13 June 2017

 Today it was raining or drizzling for most of the morning.
 In some ways it added to the charm seeing different weather conditions but in other ways it turned out to be hair raising at the same time.
 The main visit of the day was to Tanah Lot Temple which was about an hour from our Resort.

 Tanah Lot Temple, or Pura Tanah Lot, was established during the 15th or 16th century on the North of the island.
 It is a Hindu temple that the Japanese Government helped save from erosion due to the sea constantly smashing up against it.
 The harsher weather made the waves hitting the shore must more spectacular than on a calm day.

 Darby and me hiked around the area for a while and watched a cultural offering to the Gods.
-Unfortunately for the ducks they didn’t survive the harsh waves for very long.
-Apparently during low tide you can walk across the the Temple but in high tide that would be way to dangerous.
+Unfortunately for the ducks that were released didn’t survive the harsh waves for very long.
+Apparently during low tide you can walk across the the Temple but at high tide that would be way too dangerous.

 The adventurous Darby then selected our next activity, ATV or Quad Bike in the terrain around Pertiwi.
 What we probably hadn’t considered was the rain during the day making the path a bit more dangerous, we almost tipped over at one early point as I was getting used to the bike.
-We rode as tandem so Darby was my instructor, the most heard instruction was let’s go faster.
+We rode as tandem so Darby was my instructor, the most heard instruction from Darby was “let’s go faster”.
 Having signed a waiver for Darby and myself I was most concerned that my sister Lana would kill me if Darby returned injured.